Career Training

 • Exposure to cutting-edge HVAC technologies from industry experts

-• Age 18-30 at time of enrollment
+• Be age 18–30 at time of enrollment

-• Must have a valid driver's license
+• Have a valid driver's license at the start of the training

 An instructor sits on the floor for a demonstration in front of trainees, who are in personal protective equipment.

-Help grow Minnesota’s clean energy workforce
+Help grow Minnesota’s energy efficiency workforce

 Get paid to host an intern as they complete a clean energy career training program with CEE.
 Interns receive prior training in building science and can have flexible hours on the job site or in the company shop.
 At the end of their training, they will be eligible for industry-recognized credentials.
 Salary, benefits, and insured workers’ compensation are provided by CEE.
 You can play a critical role in supporting your industry as it grows.

-Additional Details
+Additional details

 Expand your workforce and help your community members jumpstart their careers with CEE’s career training program.
 When you host an intern, you will: